gem/oq-engine/doc/scenario-from-shakemap.md

 1. download the ShakeMap from the USGS web service and convert it into a format suitable for further processing, i.e. a ShakeMaps array with lon, lat fields
-2. the ShakeMaps array will be associated to the hazard sites in the region covered by the ShakeMaps
+2. the ShakeMap array will be associated to the hazard sites in the region covered by the ShakeMap
-3. by using the parameters `truncation_level` and `number_of_ground_motion_fields` a set of ground motion fields following the truncated Gaussian distribution will be generated and stored in the datastore
+3. by using the parameters `truncation_level` and `number_of_ground_motion_fields` a set of ground motion fields (GMFs) following the truncated Gaussian distribution will be generated and stored in the datastore
 4. a regular risk calculation will be performed by using such GMFs and the assets within the region covered by the shakemap.